Why I went from VP Engineering to hands-on builder

 Context: These observations come from my specific trajectory.
 Different industry, company size, team maturity will create different realities.

 Junior with AI on well-architected code > Senior without AI.
 Nuance matters here.
 A junior isn’t inherently better than a senior.
 But a junior contributing to a repository built by a senior (clean architecture, clear patterns, solid foundations) can move faster than a senior who refuses AI.
-If the junior is smart enough to understand the existing system and leverage AI tools well, velocity can surprise you.
+If the junior is smart enough to understand the existing system and use AI tools effectively, velocity can surprise you.
 That said: quality might differ, bugs might slip through, edge cases might be missed.
 Context matters.
 Stakes matter.
 For rapid prototyping or well-scoped features on established codebases, the junior with AI wins on speed.
 For complex architectural decisions, production-critical systems, or greenfield projects requiring deep judgment, experience still dominates.
-The truth isn’t binary; it’s contextual.
+Context determines the answer, and context varies enormously.

 The seniors who thrive: Experience + AI = force multiplier.
 Not “experience OR AI.”
 Both.
 I’ve seen seniors who went hands-off years ago come back into the technical game faster than expected.
 Why?
 Their foundations were solid: design patterns, system thinking, software engineering principles.
 With AI, the implementation gap shrinks.
 You don’t need to remember every API; you need to know which architecture fits.
 Seniors with strong fundamentals can ramp back up surprisingly fast.
 Those who refuse AI on principle lose ground.
 But those who embrace it become unreplaceable because they combine judgment with speed.

 Who adapts fastest to AI?
 In my observation: Staff Engineers, Engineering Managers, and Senior Software Engineers who’ve operated across multiple projects in parallel.
 These profiles already developed the mental model of context-switching, prioritizing, orchestrating.
 They managed complexity at scale: whether through people or through systems.
 AI feels natural to them because it’s another layer to orchestrate.
-If you’ve juggled 3 teams, 5 repos, and 10 stakeholders simultaneously, orchestrating AI agents across 7 projects isn’t a leap; it’s pattern recognition.
+If you’ve juggled 3 teams, 5 repos, and 10 stakeholders simultaneously, orchestrating AI agents across 7 projects is the same cognitive skill applied to a different medium.

-For Engineering Managers: The role isn’t disappearing, but it’s evolving.
+For Engineering Managers: The role is changing shape.
 Pure coordination (translating requirements, unblocking people) is getting compressed by AI and async tools.
 What remains valuable: exceptional people development, strategic technical vision, building culture, making high-stakes architectural bets.
 If your value is “I keep things running smoothly,” that’s a weaker position than before.
 If your value is “I grow engineers into leaders, I shape how we build, I see around corners on technical strategy,” you’re in a strong position.
 The distinction matters.

 For VPs/CTOs: You’re now competing with AI-assisted senior builders on execution speed.
 Your differentiation is long-term architecture vision, team culture at scale, hiring and talent development, strategic technical bets that span years.
-If you stopped coding 5+ years ago and your main job is meeting facilitation, consider whether that’s still the highest-leverage position.
-Some contexts still need pure coordinators; many don’t anymore.
+If you stopped coding 5+ years ago and your main job is meeting facilitation, consider whether that’s still the highest-impact position.
+Some contexts still need pure coordinators.
+Many don’t anymore.

 Each person decides where they fit.
 I chose building.
 Not because it’s “better” than management.
 Because I wanted it.
 I needed it.
 I’m a geek at heart, always have been.
 Right now I’m in this phase of mental excitement where everything can move incredibly fast, and that energy is addictive.
 For years, I genuinely thought I was the hands-off engineering manager type, built for scaling teams and optimizing processes.
 Turns out I was wrong.
 I identify more with the early-stage builder, the indie hacker mindset: shipping fast, iterating constantly, launching projects at a pace that feels alive.
 And the reason I can pull this off?
 Twelve years of leadership.
 Every team I built, every process I scaled, every architecture I reviewed gave me the judgment to move fast without breaking everything.
 The trajectory wasn’t a detour.
 It was the foundation.

 I’m not the only one close to me who made this shift.
 My wife Pauline was CPO at a tech company.
 After a layoff, she didn’t chase the next CPO role.
 She rebuilt from scratch: launched Bel Etage, interior architecture studio.
 Manager to maker, different industry, same pattern.
-Watching her navigate the doubt, the energy shift from delegating to doing, confirmed what I was feeling.
-The shift from leader to builder isn’t regression.
-It’s redirection.
+Watching her navigate the doubt, the energy shift from delegating to doing, confirmed what I was already feeling.
+Going back to building felt right in a way I hadn’t expected.

 “Management is dead”?
 No. That’s naive.
 Complex products still need coordination across teams, engineering culture at scale, hiring and talent development, strategic technical direction.
 But the ratio changes.
 Before: 1 manager for 7 engineers was healthy.
 Now: 1 manager for 15 AI-assisted engineers might be viable in some contexts.
 The middle management layer that exists purely to coordinate and translate is under pressure.
 Not eliminated, but compressed.
 If you’re in that layer, the question isn’t “Am I at risk?” but “What unique value do I bring beyond coordination?”
 Answer that clearly, and you’re fine.
 Avoid the question, and the environment will answer it for you.